 - You should be familiar with administrating ExtraHop systems.

-These procedures require you to copy and paste information between the ExtraHop Admin UI and the JumpCloud UI, so it is helpful to have each UI open side-by-side.
+These procedures require you to copy and paste information between the ExtraHop system and JumpCloud, so it is helpful to have each system open side-by-side.

 - In the Access Settings section, click Remote Authentication.

 - From the Remote authentication method drop-down list, select SAML.

 - Click View SP Metadata.
 You will need to copy the ACS URL and Entity ID to paste into the JumpCloud configuration in the next procedure.

 - Log in to the JumpCloud administrator console through https://console.jumpcloud.com/.

 - On the Details page, in the General Info section, type a name to identify the ExtraHop system in the Display Label field.

 In the Single Sign On Configuration section, configure